California Maritime Academy Corps of Cadets: Office of Leadership Development

 The Office of Leadership Development is Commandant of Cadets, who is appointed by California Maritime Academy and is a paid staff and faculty member.
 The Commandant is typically a retired Senior Officer from a maritime service, either the Navy, Marines, or Coast Guard.

 The Commandant is assisted by a Company Commandants who oversee the cadet companies and one Lead Company Commandant for Leader Development.
 There is also an administrative support staff.
 In the past, the Commandant staff had Chief Petty Officers who mentored cadets on professional development and responsibility.

 The campus President, Commandants, Company Commandants, Commanding Officer of the Training Ship, licensed faculty, and Training Ship staff, many of whom are Commissioned Officers of the United States Maritime Service also wear the Merchant Marine uniforms to set the standard for cadets to look up to, as well as develop cadets leadership and professional abilities.

 Partial list of Commandants of Cadets

 Corps of Cadets

-The California Maritime Academy Corps of Cadets is organized on the level of an Naval Regiment of Midshipmen.
+The California Maritime Academy Corps of Cadets is organized on the level of a Naval Regiment of Midshipmen.
 The same uniforms and insignia are used, with the exception of using the title of the rank.
 The following is the structure as of the 2014-2015 Academic Year: